Following the First World War, the poppy became a profound symbol of war-time remembrance in many countries, including Canada.

 POPPY COINS SINCE 2004

-With a red poppy stamped on the reverse, this coin was also the world’s first coloured circulation coin.
+With a red poppy stamped on the reverse, the coin was also the world’s first coloured circulation coin.
 The coin was later named Most Innovative Circulation Coin at the Mint Directors’ Conference in Paris, France.

-- a commemorative set marking the 90th anniversary of the end of the First World War including the 2008 25-cent uncirculated coin depicting the Tomb of the Unknown Soldier at the National War Memorial in Ottawa); and
+- a commemorative set marking the 90th anniversary of the end of the First World War (including the 2008 25-cent uncirculated coin depicting the Tomb of the Unknown Soldier at the National War Memorial in Ottawa); and

 More recently, in 2015, the Mint issued a $2 circulation coin commemorating McCrae’s iconic poem as well as a 25-cent circulation coin featuring a life-like poppy design.

 One hundred years after McCrae penned In Flanders Fields on the battlefield of Ypres, Belgium, these coins were unveiled at a special ceremony held at McCrae House in Guelph, Ont.

 “One hundred years after they were penned on the battlefield, the moving words of In Flanders Fields continue to remind us that the peace and freedom we enjoy every day as Canadians is the ultimate gift of our veterans,” said Royal Canadian Legion Dominion President Tom Eagles.
 “By collecting the circulation coins issued by the Mint today, Canadians will have a permanent way to remember the sacrifices of all our veterans, as well as learn more about Lt.
 Col. John McCrae’s historic contribution to honouring their memory.”

 In 2018, the Mint issued a $2 circulation coin marking the 100th anniversary of the First World War Armistice.

 Designed by Canadian artist Laurie McGaw, the coin’s reverse depicts a poignant pairing of two symbols of remembrance—an iconic Great War-era steel combat helmet and a poppy.